 Getting started with Tehama Administration

-Have you completed the Getting Started with Tehama Installation Guide?
+Have you completed the Getting Started with Tehama Enclave Creation Guide?
 If not, please go back and do so before proceeding.

-Tehama provides an intuitive user administration interface allowing an administrator (the user in an organization with the Admin role) to perform the tasks that are necessary for getting started with Tehama.
+Tehama provides you, through the Tehama Web UI, with an intuitive user interface for Organization/Enclave/Desktop administration tasks.
+Use this interface now to perform the tasks that are necessary for getting started with Tehama.

 Purpose